pianocomposer321/yabs.nvim/README.md

 ## Advanced configuration

-The language.command option in `yabs:setup()` can be a string or a function that returns a string.
+The `language.command` option in `yabs:setup()` can be a string or a function that returns a string.
 Specifying a function instead can be useful for more advanced commands.

-Likewise, the langauge.output option can be one of the included types (`buffer`, `consolation`, `echo`, `quickfix`, `terminal`, or `none`), or a function accepting one argumet - the command to run.
+Likewise, the `language.output` option can be one of the included types (`buffer`, `consolation`, `echo`, `quickfix`, `terminal`, or `none`), or a function accepting one argumet - the command to run.
 For example, if you are using tmux, you could write a function to send the command to a tmux pane.

+### Chaining tasks

+You can set a task to run when a previous one finishes by setting the `on_exit` value of the `opts` table in `yabs:run_task()`.
+This api is experimental and subject to change, and is not recommended to be used in normal configurations.

 ## Screenshots